seenan21/SFU-INSTRUCTIONAL-SUPPORT-GROUP/README.md

 You can set up moderation for the comments through your disqus site settings and also add other moderators for the site if necessary.

+### File sharing

+There is share_resources.md that simply contains a link to a drobbox in which files can be dropped into.
+Simply replace the link withthe link of the dropbox folder you will be requesting files from.